It supports grades K-5.

 high-leverage (Tier 2) academic vocabulary as well as domain-specific (Tier 3) vocabulary.

-“Word Workouts” embedded in the text lessons teach not just the words themselves, but strategies for mastery such as context clues, word roots and affixes, and consulting reference sources.
+“Word Workouts” embedded in the text lessons teach not just the words themselves, but strategies for vocabulary acquisition such as context clues, word roots, and affixes.Back to Top

 Core Clicks includes embedded resources such as videos, audio clips, interactive skills-based tasks, and text-to-talk audio support.

-Yes, all informational texts are leveled according to industry standards: Guided Reading Level (GRL) for K–5 as well as Lexile® levels for grades 3–5.
-In addition, texts for grades 2—5 are assigned a text complexity level.
-The four text complexity levels are: Moderate 1, Moderate 2, Complex 1, and Complex 2.
+Yes, all informational texts are leveled according to industry standards: Guided Reading Level (GRL) for K-5 as well as Lexile® levels for grades 2-5.
+In addition, texts for grades 2-5 are assigned a qualitative text complexity measure.
+The four text complexity bands are: Moderate 1, Moderate 2, Complex 1, and Complex 2.

-All content is searchable by standard, skill, reading level, text complexity, and
+All content is searchable by skill, standard, reading level, text complexity level, subject area (Science or Social Studies), and keyword.

 Question Quests, at the end of each text study, can be completed as a group or individually.
 If assigned by the teacher within the Student View, Question Quests can be scored and tracked for each student.

-Close reading means using critical thinking and taking time to delve into a text, usually multiple times, to access all there is to get from a particular text.
+Close reading means using critical thinking and taking time to delve into a text—usually multiple times—to gain ownership of a particular text.
 Core Clicks provides engaging interactive lessons that entail multiple reads of each text.
-This builds both the deep comprehension and the persistence students need to be independent, analytical readers of challenging text.
+This builds both the deep comprehension and the persistence students need to be independent, analytical readers of challenging texts.

 Text complexity is, in brief, the degree of challenge a text is likely to present to readers.
-The ability to comprehend and analyze grade-appropriate complex text is a major expectation of the Common Core Standards—and research strongly links the ability to access complex text with a higher degree of general academic success.
+Research strongly links the ability to access complex text with a higher degree of general academic success.
 For these reasons, the Core Clicks text complexity system offers a way to build young readers’ ability to access a range of increasingly challenging texts.
 Core Clicks interactive lessons offer support tailored to the specific demands of each text as measured by three metrics of complexity:

 Teachers have access to all components of the product, including: